Royal Lao Air Force: Under General Sourith

-In late 1972, General Vang Pao launched his final offensive, trying once again to retake the Plaine des Jarres.
+In late 1972, General Vang Pao launched his final offensive, trying once again to retake the Plain of Jars.
 RLAF tactical air had by now gone beyond the close air support mission to serve as flying artillery; for example, it was tasked with flying up to 80 daily sorties in advance of Vang Pao's Task Force Delta advance, beginning 24 August.
 The shortcomings of this approach became apparent on 9 September, when a bad drop by a T-28 inflicted 80 casualties on friendly ground troops and smashed their advance on the enemy.

 RLAF and Air America UH-34 copters joined USAF CH-53s and eight Air America C-47s in a huge offensive airlift of Vang Pao's troops.
 After a month, the offensive stalled in a welter of miscoordination among the three air fleets.
 Also, by the end of 1972, the American drawdown of the Vietnam War effort began to affect the RLAF.
 However, the yearly combat sortie total remained at about 30,000.